 Consider Your Location

 Your first franchise location will have to rely on people you already know in an area near your original one, and rely on customers who know the brand you are buying well and want more of it.
-That new franchise location is going to reel new customers, and then you’ll expand once more, with new franchisees, new market segments, new geographic areas, and more revenue.
+That new franchise location is going to reel new customers, and then you’ll expand once more, with new franchisees, new market segments, new geographic areas, and more revenue and earnings.